taylor-c-williams/order-tracking-SMS/README.md

 # order-tracking-SMS

-An order tracking app which utilizes a layered architecture and and automated SMS update service
+An order tracking app which utilizes a layered architecture and Twilio, an automated SMS update service

 # Separation of Concerns